azist/azos/src/Azos/Log/readme.md

 A **terminal application point** is the one where an exception has no place to propagate further - program entry points and thread bodies.
 Unhandled exceptions terminate the hosting OS process if exceptions are not handled at the terminal points.

-The following patterns should be used for handling errors at CLI program terminal points:
+The following pattern should be used for handling errors at CLI program terminal points:
 ```CSharp
 class Program
 {